hzr3d/stock-data/README.md

     pip install -r requirements.txt
     export ALPHAVANTAGE_API_KEY=YOUR_KEY

-  3. Fetch data:

-    To use the command-line interface, run the following command, replacing <symbol> and
-  <period> with the stock symbol and desired time period (e.g., 60m, 5d, 26w, 2y):
+  3. To use the command-line interface, run the following command, replacing <symbol> and <period> with the stock symbol and desired time period (e.g., 60m, 5d, 26w, 2y):

     python app.py <symbol> <period>

-    To use the web interface, just run:
+  4. To use the web interface, just run:

     python app.py

   Here is a detailed breakdown of what the code does: